Kent1mrqs/WiFEncryptionSimulation/Cryptography/README.md

 ## Future Enhancements

 While this simulation currently uses WEP and RC4 for simplicity, stronger encryption protocols like WPA2 and WPA3 are recommended in real-world networks.
-The modular design of this project allows for future updates to include these modern protocols.